louislam/dockge/README.md

 If you want to store your stacks in another directory, you can change the `DOCKGE_STACKS_DIR` environment variable and volumes.

-For example, if you want to store your stacks in `/my-stacks`:

 ```yaml
 version: "3.8"
 services: